Snapshots of Select Press Shop Campaigns

 CBS News: “Trump administration's new $100,000 H1-B visa fees could leave rural health care as collateral damage”

-We worked with Casey Michel, director of the Combating Kleptocracy Program at the Human Rights Foundation, on his book from St. Martin’s Press.
+We worked with Casey Michel, director of the Combating Kleptocracy Program at the Human Rights Foundation, on his book FOREIGN AGENTS from St. Martin’s Press.
 It weaves together an absolutely jaw-dropping and infuriating story about past and current foreign lobbying in the US and the complicity of white-collar professionals at public relations firms, think tanks, and top law firms.

 Some top hits: